Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The assessments are conducted for information ONLY.
 A red sticker does not mean the building has been condemned.

 Residents and business owners with home or business damage may make temporary repairs to secure the structure.
 Permanent repairs are not permissible until the work can be properly permitted.
-EPCI can be reached by calling (850) 774-5093 or visiting the temporary office at 205 W. 7th Street.
+EPCI can be reached by calling (850) 818-0213 or (850) 722-9911 or visiting the temporary office at 205 W. 7th Street.

 Through the assessments, inspectors are also compiling information that will be provided to FEMA and used in conjunction with recovery efforts.

-If your meter box and electrical box WERE NOT damaged, Gulf Power will connect to it.
-If the equipment is damaged, a licensed electrician will need to make the necessary repairs and EP Consultants, Inc (EPCI) will need to complete an inspection.
+If the electrical equipment is damaged, a licensed electrician will need to make the necessary repairs and EP Consultants, Inc (EPCI) will need to complete an inspection.
 EPCI can be reached at (850) 774-5093.
-The fee will be waived.

 Notify Gulf Power at 1-888-225-5797 when your home is able to receive power.

 Property owners DO NOT have to hire from these lists.
 EPCI has provided the lists of approved contractors as a convenience.
-Contractors can be added to the lists by contacting EPCI at (850) 774-5093.
+Contractors can be added to the lists by contacting EPCI at (850) 818-0213 or (850) 722-9911.
 The links below will be updated as new information is received.

 Licensed Electrical and Roofing Contractors